Reinvention

 Every elite athlete has a comeback story.
 The injury, the plateau, the years where the fire went quiet.
-What separates those who return — stronger, sharper, more purposeful — isn't talent.
-It's the framework.
+What separates the ones who come back stronger isn't talent.
+It's the playbook.

 I want to tell you something I wasn't sure I'd say publicly: I got lost.
 Not in a dramatic, headline-grabbing way.
 In the quiet way that happens to driven people when the years pile up and the priorities shift.
-I traded training for travel, competition for conference calls, and summits for spreadsheets.
+Here's the part that fooled me: I never stopped training.
+But the creep of wine, too much sitting, and workouts that were just enough to check the box added up.
+Just enough wasn't enough.
 I gained 30 pounds.
 I stopped racing.
-I stopped being an athlete in anything but memory.
+I stopped competing in anything but memory.

-And then one day I looked at myself — not just in the mirror, but at the life I was living — and decided it was time to come back.
+Then one day I took a hard look at myself, not just in the mirror but at the life I was living, and decided it was time to come back.

 This is what I've learned about that process.
 Not from a book.
 From living it.